 Unfortunately, regardless of how long a person has been in recovery, relapsing is always possible.
 Therefore, when dating a recovering addict, it is important to know the signs of a relapse.
 That way you do not get manipulated by your partner if he or she starts abusing drugs or alcohol again.

 The warning signs of a relapse can be emotional, mental, and physical.
 One common relapse warning sign is romanticizing former times of drug use.
 Other relapse warning signs include sudden behavior changes and thinking that he or she can use substances again without falling back into addiction.

 If you ever notice some of the relapse warning signs within your partner, you should strongly consider leaving the relationship.
 Addiction is a strong disease.
 Staying in a relationship with someone who has relapsed will only hurt you or cause you to get manipulated.

 Don’t Make Assumptions

 While it is important to ask questions and make sure that you’re not being manipulated, you shouldn’t make assumptions either.
 If you decide to start dating a recovering addict, you need to stand in your decision.
 This means not assuming your partner is abusing substances again every time he or she is running late or doesn’t answer your call.
 If you took the relationship slowly and asked the right questions prior to starting the relationship, trust that your partner is maintaining their sobriety until given proof otherwise.

 Addiction and Treatment

-If you find yourself falling for a recovering addict, be honest with them, get educated, and ask for advice to make sure this relationship is right for both of you.
-Get to know the person and make sure they are fully committed to sobriety.
+If you find yourself falling in love when dating a recovering addict, be honest with him or her, get educated, and ask for advice to make sure this relationship is right for both of you.
+Get to know the person and make sure that he or she is fully committed to sobriety.
 And remember, addiction is treatable.
-If you or a loved one is suffering from a substance use disorder or addiction, get help now—recovery is possible.
-Contact the recovery experts at Daylight Recovery Services today at 1-833-2DAYLIGHT.